leahneukirchen/xe/README.md

 Over xargs:
 * Sane defaults (behaves like `xargs -d'\n' -I{} -n1 -r`).
-* No weird parsing, arguments are seperated linewise or by NUL byte.
+* No weird parsing, arguments are separated linewise or by NUL byte.
 * Can also take arguments from command-line.
 * No shell involved unless `-s` is used.
 * `{}` replacing possible with multiple arguments.